 Where to Mail Tax Returns, Tax Payments and Extensions to the IRS

-It's usually best to go the extra mile anytime you're dealing with the Internal Revenue Service, even if it feels like a nuisance and a waste of time.
-Always use certified mail, return receipt requested, when you're sending tax returns and other documents to the IRS.
+It's usually best to go the extra mile anytime you're dealing with the Internal Revenue Service, even if it feels like a nuisance and seems like a waste of time.
+Always use certified mail, return receipt requested, when you're mailing tax returns and other documents to the IRS.
 This ensures that you'll receive confirmation that the IRS actually received your documents or payment.

 The Postmark Rule